 Mark D. Lazzaro - Research

 My research program in plant cell biology engages undergraduates in the lab.
 Many students have presented their work at the College of Charleston School of Sciences and Mathematics annual poster session.
 Some have presented their work at national meetings and others are co-authors on publications.
-Most of my work involves live cell imaging and confocal microsopy.
-I have two main research models.
+Most of my work involves imaging and microscopy of live cells and organelles.

 Polarized growth in conifer pollen tubes